If you haven’t heard by now, the medical aesthetics field is growing with no signs of slowing down anytime soon.

 A Career In Medical Aesthetics

-Our Comprehensive Laser Course is the most popular among estheticians and career changers.
-During this course, attendees will receive hands-on training with some of the most popular cosmetic treatments, including laser hair reduction, laser tattoo removal, non-surgical body contouring (CoolSculpting) and more!
+Our Comprehensive Laser Course is the most popular among individuals looking to become a cosmetic laser tech.
+Students will receive hands-on training with some of the most popular cosmetic treatments, including laser hair reduction, laser tattoo removal, non-surgical body contouring (CoolSculpting), radiofrequency skin tightening and more!

-And for the physicians, nurses and medical professionals, we offer Botox training, which includes hands-on instruction with Botox, dermal fillers, PDO threads, Platelet-Rich Plasma (PRP) and other cosmetic injectable treatments.
+And for the physicians, nurses and medical professionals, we offer Botox training, which includes hands-on instruction with Botox, dermal fillers (Restylane, Perlane and Juvederm), PDO threads, Platelet-Rich Plasma (PRP) and other cosmetic injectable treatments.